isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 2. Add more water if needed.
 The amount of water needed will depend on the size of chunks.
 3. To check for doneness, stick a fork into the largest piece.
 It should break up.
 4. When little liquid is left, stir and turn over the tapioca frequently to prevent burning, though a few burnt spots are fragrant.
-5. To serve, sprinkle freshly grated coconut or a squeeze of coconut cream.
+5. To serve, sprinkle freshly grated coconut or top with a squeeze of coconut cream.

 #### **Related Articles**